 Despite knowing all the benefits of using video content in email marketing, there are some common objections that prevent companies from doing it.

 When you embed video in an email newsletter, the message can get lost in translation.
 Or worse, your email may become more likely to be marked as spam.
+In addition, various email client specs, mailbox limits and automation rules make the process unnecessarily complex.

 While these concerns do hold some merit, the good news is that there are new technologies consistently getting better improving deliverability and consumption of emails with video content.
 So don’t be so quick to put video content off the table.